Matzeee/plot-tradehistory/README.md

 - Matplotlib

 ## Usage
-Download tradehistory[…].csv from TradeHub® with desired timespan (all languages should work).
+Download transactionhistory[…].csv from TradeHub® with desired timespan (all languages should work).
 The script searches for the latest file in its folder and evaluates:
 - Paid-in money
 - Absolute balance